 Bread has long been a staple of the human diet.
 In fact, some historians estimate that people began making bread over 30,000 years ago.
 A rich and inexpensive source of carbohydrates, this portable food spans all cultures and countries.

-Despite its deep-rooted history, bread has gotten a lot of negative attention in recent years, mainly because grains contain gluten, a family of proteins that can wreak havoc on the health of those who are sensitive or intolerant to it.
+Despite its deep-rooted history, bread has received a lot of negative attention in recent years, mainly because it contain gluten, a family of proteins that can wreak havoc on the health of those who are sensitive or intolerant to it.
 Further, industrialization has dramatically changed the way we process grains, and especially wheat.
 Once a nourishing grain, wheat has become stripped of nutrients and is genetically modified.

 Savers know that at the Save Institute we don’t believe in deprivation.
 So today we bring you three bone-healthy bread recipes made with coconut flour.
 An excellent alternative to store-bought bread, these alkalizing, grain-free loaves are as nutritious as they are delicious!